sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupclientapplications.md

 </tr>
 <tr class="even">
 <td><p>[Internet](microsoft-windows-shell-setupclientapplicationsinternet.md)</p></td>
-<td><p>This setting has been deprecated in Windows® 8.
+<td><p>This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.</p>
 <p>Sets the default application for Internet browsing.
 This must be the application’s canonical name.</p></td>
 </tr>
 <tr class="odd">